 Luckily, there are also a few valuation methods available that are pretty simple to use in order to find the true value of a company.
 In this article, we are going to discuss one such valuation method which is really straightforward and simple to use.
 And this valuation method is known as the Graham formula.

 Overall, this post is going to be really helpful for all the beginners who are stuck with the valuation of stocks and want to learn the easiest approach to find the true intrinsic value of companies.
 Therefore, make sure to read this post till the end.
 Let’s get started.

 Benjamin Graham was a British-born American investor and economist.
 He was a sincere value investor and often credited for popularizing the concept of value investing among the investing population.
 Graham was also:

 - Referred to as “The father of value investing”.

 - Author of the best selling books ‘Security Analysis’ and ‘The Intelligent Investor’

 Graham was a strict follower of value investing and preferred purchasing amazing businesses when they were trading at a significant discount.

-2. How to find the intrinsic value of stocks using Graham formula?
+The Benjamin Graham formula to find the intrinsic value of stocks

 The Original formula shared by Benjamin Graham to find the true value of a company was